Scientific Abstracts

 The character count limit does not apply to author information.

-- Background: Describe the context and importance of the study and state the objective(s) and/or hypothesis and/or research question of the study.
+- Background (Describe the context and importance of the study and state the objective(s) and/or hypothesis and/or research question of the study.)

-- Conclusions: State the implications of the findings for clinical practice, research, education, or policy.
+- Conclusions (State the implications of the findings for clinical practice, research, education, or policy.)

-- Learning Objectives: Please provide 2 ACGME-specific Learning Objectives.
-Each learning objective should reflect one of the six ACGME core competencies.
-Objectives should be action-oriented and begin with words such as recognize, diagnose, assess, treat, distinguish, or manage.
+- Learning Objectives (2 required) focused learning objectives, stating what the physician should be able to do after learning from the case presentation.
+Each learning objective should reflect one of the six ACGME Core Competencies.Objectives are action-oriented and should begin with words such as recognize, diagnose, assess, treat, distinguish, or manage.
 They should NOT begin with terms like "know how to" or "understand."
+Examples:

-Examples:- Diagnose hip fracture when the plain X-rays are normal
+- Diagnose hip fracture when the plain X-rays are normal

 - Recognize the clinical features of anorexia and bulimia in a male